When Teens Are Struggling, Parents Are Struggling: Therapy Can Help

 On the other hand, teenagers also generally need space from parents to have room to talk about things they don’t know how to talk about with their parents (or in ways they don’t want to talk with their parents).
 Everyone deserves some privacy in their emotional lives.

 To be clear: There are some things that just aren’t going to be kept secret.
 We’re honest and upfront with everyone (including teens) about that.
 If a teenager is talking about hurting him or herself, or someone else, or is involved in a serious, dangerous situation, we’re going to bring their parents into the loop.
-Other things need to be kept private, even if mom and dad really, really want to know.
-And then there’s the grey area.
-Of course this can be challenging for parents.
-Often they’re worried, or want to be sure that certain issues are being talked about (and that the therapist even knows they’re happening).
-There’s likely some delicate navigating that needs to happen, and our job is to lead that process.
+Other things need to be kept private, even if Mom and Dad really, really want to know.
+And then, there’s the grey area.
+Of course, this can be challenging for parents.
+There’s likely some delicate navigating that needs to happen and our job is to lead that process.
 We work with teens to talk through the consequences of sharing versus not, the pros and cons of secrets, and understanding what parents may feel when they are not included in some vital happenings in their kids’ lives.
 We do that with respect for everyone and transparency.
-It’s delicate at times.
-It should be.
+It’s delicate at times and it should be.

-You can be crucial in supporting your child around what they are working on and towards.
-While you might not always be physically present, your support matters and we will be in communication as much as you, your child, and their therapist decides is appropriate.
+You can be crucial in supporting your teen around what they are working on and towards.
+While you might not always be physically present in the therapy session in our Lower Manhattan or Park Slope, Brooklyn therapy offices, your support matters and we will be in communication as much as you, your teen, and their therapist decides is appropriate.
 Sometimes coming in for sessions will be needed, either alone or with the whole family.
 At the same time, we want this place to be a safe zone for your child so we work hard to be sure that happens.
 Family sessions do not have to be horrible.
 We want to create something positive and meaningful in our time together so you can feel good about it when you walk out of here.

 Medications are not something we push or reject.
 Sometimes they are helpful in supporting people briefly or for longer periods of time.
 We work with some great psychiatrists to determine if and when medications are appropriate.
-If they are then we prefer to maintain communication to be sure you and your child receive well coordinated care.
+If they are then we prefer to maintain communication to be sure you and your teen receive well-coordinated care.